 - Support young people with learning difficulties and/or disabilities as they move forward into further education, training or employment

 - Help those young people who have left school but are not yet in education, employment or training

-The services on offer from local Connexions delivery teams will be different in each area and each institution.
+The services on offer from local Connexions delivery teams will be different in each area and in each institution.
 For more information, speak to your Careers Teacher or Careers Co-ordinator in school.

 Equality and human rights underpin our vision of a modern, fairer and more prosperous society.

 Extending opportunities to all means removing unfair barriers.
 Delivering prosperity for all means harnessing the skills and potential of every member of society, whatever their background.

 We are committed to ensuring equality, combating discrimination and celebrating diversity.
 We will ensure that clients can access services that meet each individual’s needs, regardless of gender, race, religion, age, sexual orientation, care/parenting responsibility, criminal record, or disability.